llamaluvr/noob-doing-react/README.md

 - There's not a ton of other strange new stuff going on other than React and ES6.
 - At the end of the day, the bundled stuff is copied to a folder where it can be dealt with easily by another build process.
 - JSX is automatically getting transpiled in the background as you change it so you can just refresh your browser to test new code.
 - BUT, it's not hot-reloading as you change stuff, in case your app already being served by another web server.
 The hot-reloading stuff uses its own web server, generally.
-I've read that using another web server is possible, let's keep things easy for now.
-If the enclave is just one part of my app, serving it on its own for the sake of hot reloading may not make a lot of sense.
+I've read that using another web server is possible, but let's keep things easy for now.
+If the enclave is just one part of my app, serving it on its own for the sake of hot reloading may not even make much sense.

 ##What I changed from the original demo
 - No more hot reloading